climate-tech-handbook/climate-tech-handbook/docs/level-0.md

 #### Established companies:

 :::note another option
-Change the direction of a bigger company
+Change the direction of your current company.

+Or try to steer a bigger company that's been around for a while.

 - --Project Drawdown has a [guide on this topic](park) / [Workforclimate.org](
 https://www.workforclimate.org/)